Vale Park

 Vale Park is a football stadium in the area of Burslem, Stoke-on-Trent, Staffordshire, England, and it has been the home ground of Port Vale Football Club since its opening in 1950.
 It has a capacity of 15,695 for unallocated seated games, rising to 16,800 for matches with allocated seating, having been renovated during 1989–1998 to become an all-seater stadium.

-The ground has seen its capacity go up and down, its peak being 42,000 in 1954 against Blackpool, although a club record 49,768 managed to squeeze in for a 1960 FA Cup fifth round fixture against Aston Villa.
+The ground has seen its capacity go up and down, its official peak being 42,000 in 1954 against Blackpool, although a club record 49,768 managed to squeeze in for a 1960 FA Cup fifth round fixture against Aston Villa.
+The highest recorded all-seated attendance at Vale Park is currently 16,326 for an EFL Cup tie against Arsenal on 24 September 2025.

 Overview

-At 525 feet above sea level, it is the eleventh highest ground in the country and second-highest in the English Football League.
+At 525 feet above sea level, it is the eleventh-highest ground in the country and second-highest in the English Football League.
 The pitch is clay underneath the grass, rather than sand.
 These two factors make the pitch vulnerable to freezing temperatures.
 It is an extremely dry pitch, which often makes passing football quite difficult.
 There is also a coal seam under the pitch, and numerous mine shafts dotted around the local area, including many under the park opposite the ground.

 The Vale Park pitch is one of the widest in the Football League.
-The pitch was originally laid over a filled-in marl hole and does not have a subsoil structure so is liable to flooding as it lacks proper drainage; a complete re-laying of the pitch would be needed to fix the issue (the club were quoted £450,000 for this work in 2014).
+The pitch was originally laid over a filled-in marl hole and does not have a subsoil structure so is liable to flooding as it lacks proper drainage; a complete re-laying of the pitch would be needed to fix the issue).
 Denis Dawson was head groundsman from 1966 to 1975; he succeeded Len Parton and was followed by Graham Mainwaring.
 The head groundsman from 1992 to 2022 was Steve Speed.
 He was succeeded by Steve Alderson, who oversaw extensive pitch renovations financed by the Shanahan family.